Zoo Moot Saga

 Sunday: Gather for camp closing after breakfast and benefit from the amazing awards the committee have set up.

-· Water is available from campsite taps, Council Hall and Kitchi Lodge.
+· Water is available from campsite taps, Council Hall and Cubland.
 Bring a water container.

 · Maps and Directions will be available to groups requiring food supplies throughout the weekend.

 · There are lots of grocery stores and fast food venues within 3 kms of the campsite.